jeffcsauer/GSOC2020/blog_drafts/Sauer_GSOC2020_Summary.md

 - Implement univariate and multivariate local Geary estimators

-As of the writing of this document and the end of GSOC, the following progress has been made across all of the above objectives:
+As of the writing of this document at the end of GSOC, the following progress has been made across all of the above objectives:

 | Function              | Generating correct values | Generating correct inference | Documentation | Pull request | Overall, complete?      |
 |-----------------------|---------------------------|------------------------------|---------------|--------------|-------------------------|